L4Re/l4re.org/src/tutorials/linuxvm.rst

 This tutorial will teach you to run a VM with an unmodified version of Linux as a guest on L4Re.
-L4Re can act in the hypervisor capacity on several platforms, but in this tutorial we will use the QEMU virtual machine of the *qemu-system-aarch64* target.
+L4Re can act in the hypervisor capacity on several platforms.
+In this tutorial we will use the Arch64 architecture with QEMU.

 Terminology
 -----------